fivepandasna/GhostKey/README.md

 To change the key you have to click to create a ghost block, here's what you have to do

 Type /setghostkey "key".
 Replace "key" with whatever alphabetic key you want, such as "H".

+If a key doesn't work, it is likely because it is bound to another action.
+If not, message me on my provided discord.